StevenSawtelle/kimzeyle/README.md

 # Kimzeyle

-Wordle-inspired game where you guess the location of a Kimzey cousing, made for my grandpa and grandmas anniversary celbration!
+Wordle-inspired game where you guess the location of a Kimzey cousin, made for my grandpa and grandmas anniversary celbration!

 ![example image](example.png "Example image")